-Born in Kansas City and raised in St. Louis, Kristen M. Pawlak is an independent historian and museum professional.
-She has formerly worked with the Missouri Civil War Museum, the Gettysburg Foundation, the National Park Service, and the Civil War Institute at Gettysburg College.
+Born in Kansas City and raised in St. Louis, Kristen M. Trout is on staff at the Missouri Civil War Museum in St. Louis.
+She has formerly worked with the American Battlefield Trust, the Gettysburg Foundation, the National Park Service, and the Civil War Institute at Gettysburg College.
 Kristen completed her Masters Degree in Nonprofit Leadership from Webster University in St. Louis to help lead efforts to saving Civil War history.
 On top of work and the blog, she loves running (road and trail), hiking around battlefields, reading up on anything Civil War, and following her two favorite sports teams: the St. Louis Cardinals and the St. Louis Blues.
 Kristen also contributes to Emerging Civil War, by sharing the stories from Missouri and the Trans-Mississippi West.

 As a history project and blog, Missouri’s Civil War will always be ad and revenue free, meaning this work is done in the free time of the author.
-Instead of donating money to the blog, we ask that you give to the Missouri Civil War Museum or the American Battlefield Trust.
-Both are 501(c)3 nonprofit organizations that are saving history in Missouri.
+Instead of donating money to the blog, we ask that you give to the Missouri Civil War Museum.
+It is a 501(c)3 nonprofit organizations that is saving history in Missouri.